With its crispy skin and juicy meat, this skin-on chicken breast is amazing. Such golden brown, buttery goodness!

 I've been making chicken breast for many years now.
-I used to hate it with passion, thinking it was dry and bland.
-Until I finally learned how to bake chicken breast that actually came out juicy.
+I used to think it was dry and bland until I learned how to bake chicken breast that actually came out juicy.

 You'll only need a few simple ingredients to make this tasty chicken recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Chicken breast: As the title of this recipe implies, I use boneless skin-on chicken breasts in this recipe.
+Chicken breast: I use boneless but skin-on pieces in this recipe.

 Sea salt and black pepper: If you use kosher salt, you can use a little more of it.